Polar Vantage M3

 Is the Polar Vantage M3 good for running?

-How accurate is the GPS on the Polar Vantage M3?
+How good is the Polar Vantage M3 display?

 Does the Polar Vantage M3 have offline maps?